-Below are some frequently asked questions about Modeling Objective live deployments.
-Learn more about creating and setting up a live deployment.
+Below are some frequently asked questions about Modeling Objective live deployments, which are distinct from direct deployments configured from the model page.
+Learn more about creating and setting up a live deployment and the differences between live and direct deployments.

 Models will be packaged with the conda packages/environment configured in the model adapter of the published model.
 Palantir will also add necessary lightweight packages to serve your production model.